 If you find the leak isn’t coming from either of the previously mentioned areas, your radiator could be losing water as a result of corrosion.
 As time passes, minerals in the water can wear down the pipes and sludge can build up simultaneously.
 The result?
 A pinhole leak that could mean it’s time for a new radiator.

-For expert installations, repairs and advice on your radiator needs across Minneapolis - St. Paul, call and speak with the radiator experts at Uptown Heating today.
+For expert installations, repairs and advice on your radiator needs across Minneapolis - St. Paul, call and speak with the radiator experts at Hero Plumbing, Heating & Cooling today.